 the demand for the job.

-Starting salaries for estate or land managers in Scotland vary considerably, but tend start at around £18,000 to £20,000 a year.
+Starting salaries for estate or land managers in Scotland vary considerably, but tend start at around £20,000 a year.
 With experience, salaries can rise to between £25,000 and £35,000 a year, with higher salaries reaching up to £50,000 or more for those managing large or several estates.
 In some cases, you may get rent-free accommodation as part of your package.

 You could work for a major organisation which owns large areas of land or property, for an agricultural surveying company or for an individual landowner.